kuan-yu-lin/Language-Model/README.md

         > Which n-gram language model you want to build?
 Please enter a number as n in n-gram.

-    2. Define the length of texts you want to generate.
+    2. Define the length of text you want to generate.

-        > What is the length of texts you want to generate?
+        > What is the length of text you want to generate?
 Please enter an integer greater than 0.

 3. The next question is to provide the file name of the data for training the language model.
 This data needs to be put in the same directory as main.py.